-This product can expose you to chemicals including Di-(2-Ethyl hexyl) Phthalate (DEHP), which is known to the State of California to cause cancer and birth defects or other reproductive harm.
+This product can expose you to chemicals including Chromium VI Compounds, which are known to the State of California to cause cancer and birth defects or other reproductive harm.
 For more information go to P65warnings.ca.gov.

 Slippery Surfaces!
 Moisture from improper drainage can create slippery surfaces near the appliance.
 It is your duty to immediately warn your customers of, and dry, the slippery surface.
 All wet floor areas must be marked with a wet floor sign.